 In a hearing Thursday, Oct.
 20, Twyman asked for a public defender and waived his right to a bond hearing.

 James Twyman remains behind bars at the Virginia Beach Correctional Center without bond.
-The next hearing in this case is scheduled for November 1.
+His case is set to go before the Virginia Beach grand jury in July.

 Stay with WAVY.com for the latest updates to this developing story.